A Friend of the Court

 Christian Legal Fellowship was granted leave to intervene before the Alberta Court of Appeal to make submissions on the Charter's guarantee of religious freedom.
 A central issue in the case is an important constitutional question: how should courts “objectively” assess whether a claimant’s conscience has been violated?

-Click here to read more about the case (judgment has been reserved), and to read CLF's factum: https://lnkd.in/eg4vRrq9
+• Click here to read more about the case and to read CLF's factum.

-Christian Legal Fellowship (L’Alliance des chrétiens en droit) has been granted leave to intervene by the Court of Appeal of Quebec in the litigation challenging Quebec’s Bill 21.
-CLF has now filed our factum with the Quebec Court of Appeal, which can be read here..
+Christian Legal Fellowship (L’Alliance des chrétiens en droit) was granted leave to intervene by the Court of Appeal of Québec in the litigation challenging Québec’s Bill 21.

 By way of background, Bill 21 seeks to promote the “laïcité” (or secularism) of the state by prohibiting religious symbols for public sector workers – including lawyers who work for, or are under contract with, the provincial government.
 CLF has expressed concern that it effectively bans openly-religious lawyers from public service.

-Last year, Justice Blanchard of the Quebec Superior Court concluded that the notwithstanding clause shielded much of Bill 21 from Charter scrutiny, and largely upheld the law on that basis (with some exceptions).
+In April 2021, Justice Blanchard of the Québec Superior Court concluded that the notwithstanding clause shielded much of Bill 21 from Charter scrutiny, and largely upheld the law on that basis (with some exceptions).
 However, Justice Blanchard expressed deep reservations about the legislation.
 He noted that forcing individuals to choose between their religious beliefs and their work was a “cruel consequence which dehumanizes the individuals concerned”, and that prohibiting them from wearing a religious symbol amounts to “denying them one of the very foundations of their being” (paras 69 and 1098, unofficial translation).

-Justice Blanchard’s decision has been appealed to the Quebec Court of Appeal, where CLF has been granted leave to intervene.
-Specifically, CLF has submitted arguments that the notwithstanding clause does not automatically protect every limitation on religious freedom sought by the state, because it is limited by other provisions of the Charter, such as section 31.
+Justice Blanchard’s decision was appealed to the Québec Court of Appeal, where CLF was granted leave to intervene.
+Specifically, CLF submitted arguments that the notwithstanding clause does not automatically protect every limitation on religious freedom sought by the state, because it is limited by other provisions of the Charter, such as section 31.

-Comme indiqué dans un communiqué de presse préalable, l’Alliance des chrétiens en droit (Christian Legal Fellowship) a été autorisée à intervenir dans le litige contestant le projet de loi 21 au Québec.
-L’ACD a maintenant déposé un mémoire auprès de la Cour d'appel du Québec, lequel nous pourrions consulter ci-dessous.
+L’Alliance des chrétiens en droit (Christian Legal Fellowship) a été autorisée à intervenir dans le litige contestant le projet de loi 21 au Québec.

 En guise de contexte, le projet de loi 21 vise à promouvoir la laïcité (ou le sécularisme) de l’État en interdisant les symboles religieux pour les travailleurs du secteur public – y compris les avocats et avocates qui sont employé(e)s du gouvernement provincial ou qui travaillent à forfait pour celui-ci.
 L’ACD a fait part de sa préoccupation que cette règle exclut effectivement les avocats et avocates ouvertement-religieux(ses) de la fonction publique.